earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/get-to-know-r/2017-01-25-R05-missing-data-in-r.md

 {: .notice--success}

 So now you have successfully calculated the mean value of both precipitation and temperature in our spreadsheet.
-However does the mean temperature value (NA make sense looking at the data?
+However does the mean temperature value (-204.9375 make sense looking at the data?
 It seems a bit low - we know that there aren't temperature values of -200 here in Boulder, Colorado!